 BART is committed to running service that allows for social distancing.
 We will continue to run long trains all day to allow riders to spread out.
 BART has determined riders can maintain social distancing of 6 feet on-board train cars with no more than 30 people per car.
 Social distancing of 3 feet can be achieved with no more than 60 people per car.

 Step 3- Increase Train Frequency

-BART has been running trains every 30 minutes Monday-Friday but we have already begun to add more trains back into the 15-minute slots and will continue to do so as data shows that train cars consistently have more than 30 people on board.
+BART is now running trains every 15 minutes on most lines during peak hours Monday-Friday.
+Trains run every 30 minutes during other times and on weekends.
+We will continue to add trains back into the 15-minute slots as ridership data shows that train cars consistently have more than 30 people on board.
 As businesses allow for staggered shifts, BART will extend the hours of 15-minute frequencies.
 Riders should expect a 9 pm closure for the time being.
 We planned our budget in a way that will allow us to scale up when the recovery creates demand.
 If demand and revenue are low, we will need to continue 30-minute frequencies.
-Riders are encouraged to check BART’s real time departures feature online and on the official BART app before heading to the station as the Trip Planner may not always reflect 15-minute service the day it becomes available.
-Added trains will show on real time departures.
+Riders are encouraged to check BART’s real time departures feature online and on the official BART app before heading to the station.

 Step 4- Pilot New Seat Configuration